 Sexual problems, also known as ‘sexual dysfunctions’, are common in the general population.
-One UK-based study suggests that approximately 40 per cent of women and 22 per cent of men are affected by some form of sexual dysfunction*.
+One UK-based study suggests that approximately 40 per cent of women and men are affected by some form of sexual dysfunction*.
 It has also been estimated that over half of all men aged over 40 experience some form of erectile problem and this figure increases with age.

 One of the deepest human needs is for happiness and fulfilment through an intimate relationship.
 For an individual to believe that this possibility is closed to them forever can lead to a lifetime of painful isolation and brings many to the brink of desperation, sickness and even suicide.